Huawei calls U.S. move to curb chips supply 'arbitrary', expects business impact

 Huawei, which needs semiconductors for its smartphones and telecoms equipment, has found itself at the heart of a battle for global technological dominance between the United States and China, whose relationship has soured in recent months over the origins of the deadly coronavirus.

-Reporting by David Kirton, Writing by Miyoung Kim; editing by Louise Heavens
+Reporting by David Kirton, writing by Miyoung Kim; editing by Jason Neely